>>> def simple_coroutine(): # (1)

 Coroutines are not so new in Python but they were pretty much tied to niche application domains before asynchronous networking frameworks started supporting them, starting with Tornado.

-in Python 3.4 raised awareness about classic coroutines until their main use case—asynchronous programming—was taken over by native coroutines in Python 3.5.
+The addition of yield from in Python 3.3 and asyncio in Python 3.4 raised awareness about classic coroutines until their main use case—asynchronous programming—was taken over by native coroutines in Python 3.5.

 Classic coroutines are not obsolete, but they are now back to niche applications.